This is my favorite of the melted bead suncatchers so far!

 3. Insert extra beads into any spaces you see.
 Make sure to fill the hoop completely.
 What happens is that the beads melt to fill the space, but then they contract a little when they cool.
 If you don’t have enough beads in there, the suncatcher might pull away from the embroidery hoop frame.

-4. Cook for 5-15 minutes at 400-450 degrees F. I use an electric grill but a toaster oven outside works well also.
+4. Cook for 5-15 minutes at 400-450 degrees F. I use a gas grill outdoors but I’ve heard that a toaster oven outside works well also.
 The time depends on the size of the stained glass and the temperature.
 I set my timer for 5 minutes and then check it frequently after that.
-You want to take it off when the beads are completely melted and flat (ideally) but don't let it get too hot and start to bubble.
+You want to take it off when the beads are completely melted and flat (ideally) but don’t let it get too hot and start to bubble.

 Note: The fumes from melting plastic are not good to breathe, which is why we do the melting on the grill outside.
 If you decide to do it inside, make sure to ventilate well.